 Plan your garden

-It is better to grow your food, as it can lower the emissions that come from the production and transportation of items to the market.
+It is better to grow your food, as it can lower the emissions from the production and transportation of items to the market.
 Build a rain garden that prevents the risk of runoff and erosion due to rainstorms.
 These types of gardens are both substantial and gorgeous.

 Purchase groceries according to need

-Make sure to eat at proper restaurants
+Make sure to eat at decent restaurants.

 Reduction of water use